-During operation of a reactor the amount of fissile material contained in the core constantly decreases.
-If the reactor is to operate for a long period of time, fuel in excess (or excess reactivity) of that needed for exact criticality must be added when the reactor is refueled.
-For example, a typical 18 month fuel cycle requires an excess reactivity for 500 EFPDs.
-It means the core must be refueled after 500 days at 100% of rated power, or after 1000 days at 50% of rated power.
+The amount of fissile material contained in the core constantly decreases during the reactor’s operation.
+If the reactor operates for a long period, fuel in excess (or excess reactivity) of that needed for exact criticality must be added when the reactor is refueled.
+For example, a typical 18-month fuel cycle requires an excess reactivity for 500 EFPDs.
+It means the core must be refueled after 500 days at 100% rated power or after 1000 days at 50% rated power.

 The excess reactivity, ρex, is defined as the reactivity of a core if all control poisons (control rods, burnable absorbers, boric acid) were instantaneously eliminated from the core.
 Large excess reactivities are undesirable because they require large amounts of neutron poisons to be present in the core to compensate for them.
-Moreover, large excess reactivities require long fuel cycles (e.g. cycles longer than 24 months) and these cycles are not economical due to very high accumulation of fission products (see: Reactor Slagging).
+Moreover, large excess reactivities require long fuel cycles (e.g., cycles longer than 24 months).
+These cycles are not economical due to the very high accumulation of fission products (see: Reactor Slagging).

 The excess reactivity must be able to compensate:

 - Power defect.
 The total amount of feedback reactivity that must be offset by control rod withdrawal or boron dilution during the power increase (between 1% and 100% of rated power) is known as the power defect.
-Since the total power coefficient is always negative, the excess reactivity must compensate also power defect.
+Since the total power coefficient is always negative, the excess reactivity must also compensate for power defects.

 - Stationary xenon poisoning.
-The excess reactivity must be able to compensate equilibrium xenon, which produces significant amount of negative reactivity, when the reactor is operated at nominal power.
+The excess reactivity must be able to compensate equilibrium xenon, which produces a significant amount of negative reactivity when the reactor is operated at nominal power.

 - Fuel burnup.
-The excess reactivity must be able to ensure reactor criticality at full power for a long period of time, while the core burnup increases (i.e. the fissile content decreases and fission products increases).
+The excess reactivity must be able to ensure reactor criticality at full power for a long period while the core burnup increases (i.e., the fissile content decreases and fission products increase).

-The following plot of excess reactivity versus time from beginning to end of the cycle (from BOC to EOC) illustrate this point by depicting the transitions between five states of the reactor.
-These transitions can be expressed by required boric acid concentration, which compensates the excess reactivity.
+The following plot of excess reactivity versus time from beginning to end of the cycle (from BOC to EOC) illustrates this point by depicting the transitions between five states of the reactor.
+These transitions can be expressed by the required boric acid concentration, compensating for the excess reactivity.